 - 1. ALL of these ranges MUST be unique and NON-OVERLAPPING.
-It is the BIOS or system designer's responsibility to limit memory population so that adequate PCI, PCI Express, High BIOS, PCI Express Memory Mapped space, and APIC memory space can be allocated. - 2.
-In the case of overlapping ranges with memory, the memory decode will be given priority. - 3.
-There are NO Hardware Interlocks to prevent problems in the case of overlapping ranges. - 4.
-Accesses to overlapped ranges may produce indeterminate results. - 5.
+It is the BIOS or system designers' responsibility to limit memory population so that adequate PCI, PCI Express, High BIOS, PCI Express Memory Mapped space, and APIC memory space can be allocated. - 2.
+There are NO Hardware Interlocks to prevent problems in the case of overlapping ranges. - 3.
+Accesses to overlapped ranges may produce indeterminate results. - 4.
 The only peer-to-peer cycles allowed below the top of Low Usable memory (register TOLUD) are DMI Interface to PCI Express VGA range writes.
 Note that peer to peer cycles to the Internal Graphics VGA range are not supported.

-Figure 3-1 represents a simplified view of the system memory address map.
+Figure 3-1 represents the system memory address map in a simplified form.